-Here are over 50 films (short and long) available on water and sanitation.
+Here are over 65 films (short and long) available on water and sanitation.
 Some of the films are available for free on YouTube – others are available only by mail order.
-Please remember that these films have not been vetted for content, etc. For questions about specific films, please contact the individual film-makers.
+Please remember that these films have not been vetted for content, etc. For questions about specific films, please contact individual film-makers.
 Film festivals from around the world with a water or sanitation focus are listed here.
+Enjoy!

 WEA’s current work in Africa is the Global Women’s Water Initiative (GWWI), a partnership between A Single Drop, Crabgrass, and Women’s Earth Alliance.
 The GWWI partners to provide African women the opportunity to gain the skills, technologies, best practices, and support networks they need to launch income-generating sustainable water projects in their communities.

 This learning tool and documentary film was developed in Soweto, South Africa in 2004.
 It is a compilation of perspectives from water stakeholders and engaged youth co-hosting a water workshop with Waterlution in their community.
 It is available for purchase, e-mail firstname.lastname@example.org